 - Participants with a history of non-infectious pneumonitis that required corticosteroid treatment, or has current pneumonitis

-- Participants with a history of allergic reactions to GM-CSF or the tetanus vaccine
+- Participants with a history of allergic reactions to the tetanus vaccine

 - Participants who have undergone splenectomy or who have a diagnosis of immunodeficiency